A YouTuber’s Guide to Working With Brands - From Affiliate Marketing to Sponsorships

 In any case, before accepting brand deals, make sure that they’re fair.
 Unfortunately, some brands have started to exploit creators, offering deals that demand a lot of work in return for little compensation.

 How much brands pay creators varies wildly, however.
-Some sponsorship offers are even outright scams.
+Some “sponsorship offers” are even outright scams.

-Its purpose is to serve as an equivalent of Glassdoor for creators, where they can leave reviews of brand collaborations, compare rates for ads, and share information to help negotiate sponsorship deals.
+FYPM’s purpose is to serve as an equivalent of Glassdoor for creators, where they can leave reviews of brand collaborations, compare rates for ads, and share information to help negotiate sponsorship deals.

-Collaborating with brands is a fantastic way to generate an income stream from your YouTube channel.
+Collaborating with brands is a fantastic way to generate income from your YouTube channel.
 By harnessing YouTube affiliate marketing, sponsorships, or even becoming a brand ambassador, you’ll be able to benefit from the mechanics of the creator economy.

 That way, you’ll be able to generate a profit, help brands you believe in, and give a great experience to your audience.